WHO WE ARE

 Monika used to be a teacher (German literature), but worked for most of her active time at the research institute for distance studies at Hagen University.
 Here she completed her doctoral degree in 1979.

 Director, Web and Print

-Andrew recalls symptoms from age 4, but gave up seeking a diagnosis at 16.
-In 1980, age 30, a rheumatologist investigating his gout listened to his history, did a CK test, referred on to a neurologist and at last there was a diagnosis.
-But he had no information for another 20 years.
+Andrew recalls symptoms from age 4, but after four misdiagnoses he gave up seeking a diagnosis at 16.
+In 1980, age 30, a rheumatologist investigating his gout listened to his history, did a CK test, referred on to a neurologist and at last he got the diagnosis, but had no information for another 20 years.

 Andrew found the McArdle Clinic in 1999, then operating three afternoons per year.
-He began to help develop the clinic and assist many more patients.
+He began to help develop the clinic and assist other patients.
 In 2004 he took on the voluntary role of AGSD-UK McArdle’s coordinator.
 Realizing he was one of the highest functioning McArdle people he began analyzing what he had done and how he managed – culminating in the “101 Tips” book and other advice.
-He has developed walking courses attended by people from 14 countries.
-He has met over 500 McArdle people and has assisted patients, doctors and researchers to better understand the condition.
+He has developed walking courses attended by people from over 18 countries.
+He has met over 700 McArdle people and has assisted patients, doctors and researchers to better understand the condition.

-A graphic designer, Andrew ran his own design company for 25 years, then a software company.
-He has served as trustee and chairman in local and national non-profit organizations, including AGSD-UK.
+Andrew ran his own design company for 25 years, then a software company.
+He has served as trustee and chairman in local, national and international non-profit organizations, including AGSD-UK.
 He is a patient representative on Euromac, the European network for muscle GSDs.
 He is a co-author of over 16 research papers.